hms-dbmi/gehlenborglab-website/docs/UPDATING_VIA_GUI.md

 - The information between the `---` lines must be formatted using the [YAML front matter syntax](https://jekyllrb.com/docs/front-matter/).
 - The information below the second `---` line must be formatted using [markdown syntax](https://guides.github.com/features/mastering-markdown/).

 When you are ready, scroll down.
 Click the "Create a **new branch** for this commit and start a pull request" option.
-Enter `firstname-lastname` and click the "Propose new file" button.
+Enter `firstname-lastname/details` and click the "Propose new file" button.

 <img alt="propose new file" src="/docs/img/08_propose_new_file.png" width="400" />